Kadekool/Kadekool/README.md

 Hello there!
 I'm Shreyas Kadekodi.
 I am a second year Computer Science student at The University of Colorado Boulder.
 I have an strong interest in ML/AI.
 When I'm not on my computer, I can sometimes be found struggling with the most meager weights my gym has to offer.

-- I’m currently joining That Recommender Systems and Human Interaction and Robotics Group
+- I’m currently in That Recommender Systems Lab and Human Interaction and Robotics Group
 - Pronouns: He/Him/His
 <!--
 **Kadekool/Kadekool** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.